 This growth is not merely a statistic—it is reshaping global supply chains, investment flows and economic alliances.

 Unlike the aging economies of Europe, where labour shortages are becoming a structural problem, ASEAN enjoys a demographic advantage.
-With a median age of just 31, its workforce is young, vibrant and digitally connected.
+With a median age of just 31, its workforce is young, vibrant and d

 The contrast with Europe, where the median age is over 40, is stark.
 While Western nations grapple with declining birth rates and economic stagnation, ASEAN’s youths are driving an unprecedented wave of innovation, entrepreneurship and consumption.
 This demographic dividend is fuelling the rise of a powerful middle class, which is expected to reach 350 million people by 2030—larger than the entire population of the United States today.